 Keyword hashtags aren’t the only thing you should pay attention to.
-The Instagram community respond to certain photo filters more favorably than others.
+The Instagram community responds to certain photo filters more favorably than others.
 Using these preferred filters can have an impact on your engagement.

-Here are the 10 current most popular filters on Instagram according to Populagram:
+Here are the 10 current most popular filters on Instagram according to Iconosquare:

 - Normal (No Filter)